 Tax planning is the legal process of arranging your affairs to minimise a tax liability.
-There are more than 200 such provisions specifically written into tax law.
+There is a wide range of reliefs and provisions that are available to legitimately reduce a tax liability without straying into the rather more challenging area known as tax aviodance.

 Examples range from simply choosing a year-end date early in the tax year to maximise the period from earning profit to paying tax, to arrangements to shelter an appreciating asset from inheritance tax.